 The Additional 2017 Notes and the 2022 Notes were offered and sold in the United States to qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), and outside the United States to non-U.S. persons in reliance on Regulation S under the Securities Act.
 Pursuant to the Company's obligations under registration rights agreements entered into in connection with the issuance of the Additional 2017 Notes and the 2022 Notes, the Company commenced an exchange offer in the third quarter of 2012 to exchange them for registered notes that contain the same terms and conditions without transfer restrictions.
-The Company expects that the exchange offer will be completed in August 2012.
+The exchange offer was completed in August 2012.